 Visit the venue

 Visit the venue beforehand so you can check the facilities in the kitchen and see where the kitchen is in relation to where the food is being served.
-Or at least get the venue or person booking you to send you some photos of the kitchen and serving area.
+Or at least get the venue to send you some photos of the kitchen and serving area.